-There isn't evidence, however, that these drugs improve carpal tunnel syndrome.
+There isn't evidence, however, that these medicines improve carpal tunnel syndrome.

 Corticosteroids.
-Your doctor may inject your carpal tunnel with a corticosteroid such as cortisone to relieve pain.
-Sometimes your doctor uses an ultrasound to guide these injections.
+Your healthcare professional may inject the carpal tunnel with a corticosteroid medicine such as cortisone to relieve pain.
+Sometimes an ultrasound is used to guide these injections.

 Corticosteroids decrease inflammation and swelling, which relieves pressure on the median nerve.
 Oral corticosteroids aren't considered as effective as corticosteroid injections for treating carpal tunnel syndrome.

 If carpal tunnel syndrome is caused by rheumatoid arthritis or another inflammatory arthritis, then treating the arthritis may reduce symptoms of carpal tunnel syndrome.
-However, this is unproved.
+However, this has not been proved by research.

-Surgery may be appropriate if your symptoms are severe or don't respond to other treatments.
+Surgery may be appropriate if symptoms are severe or don't respond to other treatments.